SiLVR: Scalable Lidar-Visual Radiance Field Reconstruction with Uncertainty Quantification: Experimental Results

 In \figref{fig:unc-ablation-plots}, we evaluate the decoupled epistemic uncertainty estimates quantitatively using the Sparsification Plot and the Error Plot, and qualitatively by showing the reconstructions with low and high uncertainty estimates.
 As shown in the Error Plots, both visual and lidar depth uncertainty can indicate the degree of the reconstruction error.
 In particular, we can observe how the visual uncertainty and lidar depth uncertainty capture different parts of the scene according to the sensor characteristics.
 From the reconstruction error figure of both CARLA and ROQ, it can be seen that reconstructions with low visual uncertainty generally are places where visual features can be detected.
 In fact, this corresponds to the visual features that can be reliably estimated by classical SfM and visual SLAM methods.
 In ROQ, much of the ground in the quad has relatively higher visual uncertainty but lower lidar depth uncertainty.
 Essentially, even if there are few visual features on the ground which are not ideal for visual reconstruction, the lidar measurements provide sufficient information to produce an accurate ground reconstruction.
 When uncertainty estimates are high, we found that lidar depth uncertainty is a better indicator of the reconstruction error than visual uncertainty.
 From the Error Plot, the average error of points with high lidar depth uncertainty estimates (blue curve) is generally higher than the error of points with high visual uncertainty estimates (red curve).
 This can also be shown in the Sparsification Plot: as the first 20\% of the reconstruction of higher uncertainty are being removed, the sparsification curve by depth uncertainty (blue curve) is closer to the ideal oracle sparsification (dashed blue curve) compared to the sparsification curve by visual uncertainty (red curve).
 This is because the depth uncertainty estimates remove points with higher errors than the visual uncertainty estimates, and hence the errors of the remaining points are lower.

+When merging NeRF submaps, uncertainty-based filtering is particularly important.
+As shown in \figref{fig:submap_unc_merge}, the submaps can contain reconstruction artefacts which interfere with neighbouring submaps due to limited observation at the submap boundary.
+These artefacts can be however identified as they tend to have high epistemic uncertainty, and can be filtered to improve the merged reconstruction accuracy.

-The advantage of the disentangled uncertainty estimates is also demonstrated in \figref{fig:lidar_visual_unc} where we use a narrow vertical field-of-view lidar with wider vertical field-of-view cameras.
-Here, the lidar is not able to scan the upper part of the two buildings highlighted in \ref{fig:lidar_visual_unc}, but the cameras can.
+The advantage of the disentangled uncertainty estimates is also demonstrated in \figref{fig:lidar_visual_unc} where we use a narrow vertical FOV lidar with wider vertical FOV cameras.
+Here, the lidar is not able to scan the upper part of the two buildings highlighted in \figref{fig:lidar_visual_unc}, but the cameras can.
 Because of this, when we compute the epistemic uncertainty, we can see high lidar depth uncertainty for the upper part of both buildings.
 This indicates that the reconstruction is derived primarily from the visual data.
 In summary, from a sensor fusion point of view, our epistemic uncertainty estimation framework provides a systematic analysis of each sensor's contribution to the final reconstruction.